namhyung/uftrace/INSTALL.md

 BUILD WITH ELFUTILS (libelf)
 ============================

 It may be useful to manually compile libelf/libdw for uftrace build if the target system doesn't have them installed.  `misc/install-elfutils.sh` provides a way to download and build libelf and libdw, which are libraries in elfutils.

-The below is the way to compile uftrace together with libelf.
+The below is the way to compile uftrace together with libelf/libdw.

     $ export CROSS_COMPILE=arm-linux-gnueabi-
     $ export ARCH=arm